abstract-enough/video2gif/README.md

-Jupyter notebook to convert video file to GIF file
+python code to convert video file to GIF file